Coronavirus outbreak prompts postponement of top-level British football

 The Wales v Scotland Six Nations rugby union match, which had been the only one of the original three ties due to be played this weekend still standing after games in France and Italy had been called off earlier, has now been postponed.

-Formula One races in Bahrain and Vietnam this month and next have been cancelled, following on from Thursday’s announcement that the season-opening race in Australia this coming weekend had been called off.
+The London Marathon has been put back from April 26 to October 4, while upcoming Formula One races in Bahrain and Vietnam have been cancelled, following Thursday’s announcement that this weekend’s season-opening race in Australia had been called off.

 Advertising